10 Best Beaches in the Florida Keys

 Fort Zachary Taylor Historic State Park

 Take a break from your beaching activities and tour the fort.
 Narrated tours are available at 11 am, and the fort is well worth a wander.
-As you stroll about, be sure to check out the extensive collection of Civil War-era cannons.
-Climb up the stairs to the top of the wall; the views from the fort walls out over the Key West area are wonderful.
+As you stroll about, be sure to check out the extensive collection of Civil War-era cannons, many of which have even been incorporated into the fortress walls.
+Be sure to climb up the stairs to the top of the wall; the views from the fort walls out over the Key West area are wonderful.

 Address: 601 Howard England Way, Key West, Florida